Feedback linearization of nonlinear differential-algebraic control systems: External and internal feedback linearization

 It is clear that $\Delta^{\tilde u}$ satisfies (EFL1).
 So the system $\Xi^u$ satisfies (EFL1) as well because the {ranks} of $E(x)$ and $[E(x),G(x)]$ are invariant under ex-fb-equivalence.
 The complete controllability of $\Delta^{\tilde u}$ implies $\tilde Hz\in {\rm Im\,} \tilde E+{\rm Im\,} \tilde L$ (see Lemma \ref{Lem:controllability}(ii)).
 By substituting (\ref{Eq:ex-fb-equi}), we get

 Thus $\Xi^u$ satisfies (EFL2).
 Notice that by (EFL2), we have that the locally maximal controlled invariant submanifold $M^*$ around $x_a$ coincides with the neighborhood $U$.
-Observe that the restriction $\Delta^{\tilde u}|_{M^*}=\Delta^{\tilde u}|_{U}$, whose canonical form is represented by
+Observe that the restriction $\Delta^{\tilde u}|_{M^*}=\Delta^{\tilde u}|_{U}$, whose canonical form is given by

 is also a linear {completely} controllable DACS as $\Delta^{\tilde u}$.
 This means that $\Xi^u$ is locally internally feedback linearizable.
 Thus by Theorem \ref{Thm:IFL}, the DACS $\Xi^u$ satisfies (EFL3) on $M^*=U$.